steelwheels/Canary/Document/CanaryObjectNotation.md

 The event method does not have return value because there are no object which accepts it.

 ##### Listener method
-The listener method will be called when the context of listening parameter (which is described by path expression) is changed.
+The listener method will be called when the context of listening parameter (which is described by one or more path expressions) is changed.
 ````
-enable: Bool (self.count) %{
+enable: Bool [self.count] %{
     /* Listener method */
     if (self.count > 1) {
       return true